Table of Contents

 In general, push payments represent a significant opportunity.
 According to Visa, the estimated value of the U.S. “real-time” push payments market segment stands at $10 trillion.

-Moreover, eliminating or minimizing the number of checks sent to consumers yields a hefty savings in money, time, labor, and energy.
+Moreover, eliminating or minimizing the number of checks sent to consumers yields a hefty saving in money, time, labor, and energy.
 For example, the average cost of processing a paper check is $6 and can, by some estimates, be as high as $25.
-A recent study by Aite Group found that eliminating disbursement checks—for instance claims disbursement checks sent by insurance companies—has the potential to yield an annual savings of $1 billion to U.S. merchants alone.
+A recent study by Aite Group found that eliminating disbursement checks, for instance, claims disbursement checks sent by insurance companies has the potential to yield an annual savings of $1 billion to U.S. merchants alone.

 Of course, merchants incur a fee for making B2C payments to consumers.
 However, under any circumstances, this fee will remain a fraction of the price of using paper-based methods to send funds to consumers.